VicTeach events 2023

 - encourage and inspire each other to explore how we could bring some components of WIL (work integrated learning) and career learning into our work with students.

-The Hub envisions bringing together a broad range of professional and academic staff already working in this space or with an interest in it.
+We envision the hub bringing together a broad range of professional and academic staff already working in this space or with an interest in it.
 It will allow us to share questions, ideas, and tips about WIL and career learning.

 The Hub also has a Teams space for community building.
 Please use the joining link to access the Team and introduce yourself in the introductions channel.